matplotlib/matplotlib/doc/users/artists.rst

 label2On         boolean which determines whether to draw tick label
 ==============   ==========================================================

-Here is an example which sets the formatter for the upper ticks with dollar signs and colors them green on the right side of the yaxis
+Here is an example which sets the formatter for the right side ticks with dollar signs and colors them green on the right side of the yaxis

 .. plot:: pyplots/dollar_ticks.py